nrwl/nx/docs/shared/guides/nx-devkit-angular-devkit.md

 ### Notable Differences

 - Nx Devkit executors return a Promise (or async iterable).
 If you want, you can always convert an observable to a promise or an async iterable.
-See [Using Rxjs Observables](/executors/using-builders#using-rxjs-observables)
 - Nx Devkit executors do not have to be wrapped using `createBuilder`.

 The schema files for both Nx Devkit executors and Angular Builders are the same.
 Nx can run both of them in the same way.